hrshwrdhn/ai_cheat/pytorch_1/Linear_regression_PyTorch.md

 4. Adjust the weights by subtracting a small quantity proportional to the gradient
 5. Reset the gradients to zero

-The only change is that we'll work batches of data instead of processing the entire training data in every iteration.
+* The only change is to work batches of data instead of processing the entire training data in every iteration.
-#### Define a utility function fit that trains the model for a given number of epochs
+## Define a utility function fit that trains the model for a given number of epochs
 ```
 # Utility function to train the model
 def fit(num_epochs, model, loss_fn, opt, train_dl):